 *Note: The Source table is the one situated on the right side of the Right Outer Join Clause whereas The Target table is the one on the left side of this clause.

+Syntax :

+SELECT     columns   FROM   target_table RIGHT OUTER JOIN source_table   ON(source_table.column = target_table.column)   WHERE condition   ORDER BY column_names;

 Examples: To demonstrate the working of Right Outer Join, I have created two tables by the name of emp and dept and have also inserted some data in them.